 Woodlice nearly always cluster where it's cool, dark and damp.
 Check:

-- External doors: thresholds, doormats, wall/floor junctions
+- External doors: thresholds, doormats, and wall/floor junctions

 Identifying Woodlice Infestations